 I realise that I’ve actually read all of Leigh Bardugo’s books, save for her latest two releases.
 I read her series years ago before knowing that such a huge book community existed online and that the books had such huge followings lol.
 Same goes for Laini Taylor!
 All I have to finish now is Muse of Nightmares… *cough*

 Then of course there are my more ‘recent’ favourites: Jay Kristoff (& Amie Kaufman) andNeil Gaiman!
 I still have a lot of Gaiman to read although I’ve already read a fair few of his books.
 Of course I can’t wait to read more of Kristoff and Kaufman, too!

 We’re back with another Sundays in Bed With… meme!
 This meme dares to ask you what book has been in your bed this morning and is hosted by Midnight Book Girl.
 Come share what book you’ve been you’ve spent time curled up reading in bed with, or which book you wish you had time to read today!

-Yayaya, HAPPY FRIYAY, book lovers and friends 😍We’re back with another First Lines Friday!
-This is a weekly featurefor book lovers hosted by Wandering Words.
-What if instead of judging a book by its cover, its author or its prestige, we judged it by its opening lines?Here areTHE RULES:
+Happy Friday book lovers!
+We’re back with another First Lines Friday, a weekly featurefor book lovers hosted by Wandering Words.
+What if instead of judging a book by its cover, its author or its prestige, we judged it by its opening lines?Here are the rules:

 Pick a book off your shelf (it could be your current read or on your TBR) and open to the first page